College 101: College And The Empty Nest

 Those months leading to move-in day can be exciting and overwhelming and will definitely be bringing up all kinds of emotions.
 If you are becoming an empty nester multiply that by 100.
 I found great comfort in knowing what to expect from family members and friends graciously willing to show me the ropes.
-Now that I’m a “veteran” with one in college and the other in law school, it’s my turn to share what I’ve learned with you.
-College 101 is continually updated with college and empty nest stories and tips.
-Make sure you subscribe or follow me so you don’t miss a thing.
+Now, it’s my turn to share what I’ve learned with you.
 Click here or scroll below for topics.

 Dropping Your Child Off At College (Without Losing Your Mind)

 The Best College Guides For Parents And Students

 Having “The Talk” Before Your Child Goes To College

 The 20 Best College Advice Posts On The Web